Version: 1.0.78

 By default, the configuration file (.applanga.json

-) gets read from the current folder.
-It is however also possible to set an additional path to check for with the environment variable APPLANGA_CONFIG
+) is read from the current folder.
+However, it is also possible to set an additional path to check for with the environment variable APPLANGA_CONFIG

 under Linux/Mac and HomePath